Table of Contents

 “Goodness,” Rhodes said.
 “Chaotic.
 Drowning.
 We were tired a lot.
 We were busy and couldn’t keep up.
 There was a lot of misinformation for our guys because we couldn’t keep up.”

-Worse, the business was losing money via lost opportunities or inefficiencies in the software.
-Things were so hectic that Fay-Ark, located in Fayetteville, Arkansas, couldn't keep up with time spent on jobs, tracking, waste, and drive time.
+Worse, the business was losing money due to missed opportunities or software inefficiencies.
+Things were so hectic that Fay-Ark, a Fayetteville, Arkansas, residential and commercial landscaping business that recently entered the commercial landscaping construction market, couldn't keep up with the time spent on jobs, tracking, waste, and drive time.

 “We felt like we had the best crew, a great procedure, a great mentality and drive,” Rhodes said.
 “So what was happening?
 Where did we have a lapse in the business?”